 Lower belfry Domtoren Domplein Utrecht, Utrecht, Netherlands LL: N 52.09066, E 5.12132

 6 largest bells by Geert van Wou; seven others were melted down in 1664 to make a carillon.
-Replacements were cast to similar profiles.
-Last bell, also by van Wou, has unknown history.
-For the carillon in the same tower (D/1), see under 'Carillons' above.
+Replacements were cast to similar profiles; added semitone is flat 7th.
+Last bell, also by van Wou, has unknown history, and duplicates B1.
+Aug.2019: Tower undergoing restoration, to be completed in 2023; currently shrouded in scaffolding.

-Rope-swung peal of 14 bells Pitch of heaviest bell is F in the bass octave Transposition is unknown Keyboard range: ---- / ---- The instrument was enlarged in unknown year by the maker cited in Remarks above Prior history: In 1982, 7 bells were recast or replaced with bells made by Eijsbouts (7 bells were added in and/or remain from that work.)
+Rope-swung peal of 14 bells Pitch of heaviest bell is F# in the bass octave Transposition is nil (concert pitch) Keyboard range: F#C# / ---- The arrangement of tones and/or semitones is non-standard; see Remarks above.
+The instrument was enlarged in unknown year by the maker cited in Remarks above Prior history: In 1982, 7 bells were recast or replaced with bells made by Eijsbouts (7 bells were added in and/or remain from that work.)
 In 1505, the instrument was begun with 13 bells by the maker cited in Remarks above (6 bells remain from that work.)
-Year of latest technical information source is 2008
+No auxiliary mechanisms known Tower details not available Year of latest technical information source is 2008